 Social Media Marketing IS the quality of your fans.

-Real fans that are guided to your pages, they engage, interact.
+Real fans that are guided to your pages engage and interact.
 These are the fan you want.
 The ones that buy, then tell their friends and promote you all over.
-There’s a magic to creating that.
-Magic not found in quick fixes, but only in committing to your community.
+There’s magic to creating that.
+Magic is not found in quick fixes, but only in committing to your community.
 You would think that the larger the community the better right?
 More sales, more engagement.
 But this isn’t true.
 Recent studies show that smaller, highly engaged communities drive sales and tend towards more brand advocacy than larger brand communities do.
 This makes sense, due to the privileged feeling we get when we discover something great before everyone else does.